obscreen/documentation/docs/legal/terms-of-service.md

 # Obscreen Terms of Service

 Welcome to Obscreen.
 Obscreen is software developed by Jessym Reziga ("we", "us", or "our").
 By downloading, installing, or using Obscreen, you ("user", "you", or "your") agree to comply with and be bound by these Terms of Service ("Terms").
-These Terms include the **Obscreen License Agreement (OBLv1)** and our Privacy Policy.
+These Terms include the **Obscreen Private License Agreement (OBPLv1)** and our Privacy Policy.

+If you do not agree with all of these Terms, you must not download, install, or use Obscreen.

+Also see our [Privacy Policy](/legal/privacy-policy.md) and [Master Software License Agreement](/legal/license.md).

 ## 1. License Grant

-Subject to your compliance with these Terms and the **Obscreen License Agreement (OBLv1)**, we grant you a limited, non-exclusive, non-transferable, revocable license to download, install, and use Obscreen for personal or internal business purposes.
+Subject to your compliance with these Terms and the **Obscreen Private License Agreement (OBPLv1)**, we grant you a limited, non-exclusive, non-transferable, revocable license to download, install, and use Obscreen for personal or internal business purposes.
 This license allows you to use Obscreen to manage and display content according to the configurations provided (Standalone or Distributed setups).

 ## 2. License Restrictions

 You agree not to:

 a.
-Use Obscreen or its derivative versions to provide hosted or managed services to third parties, as prohibited in the **Managed Services Restriction** of OBLv1.
+Use Obscreen or its derivative versions to provide hosted or managed services to third parties, as prohibited in the **Managed Services Restriction** of OBPLv1.

 b.
-Copy, modify, or create derivative works of Obscreen, except as expressly allowed under OBLv1.
+Copy, modify, or create derivative works of Obscreen, except as expressly allowed under OBPLv1.

 c.
-Bypass, disable, or remove any license key functionality or associated protections, as detailed in **License Key and Functional Integrity** of OBLv1.
+Bypass, disable, or remove any license key functionality or associated protections, as detailed in **License Key and Functional Integrity** of OBPLv1.

 d.
 Remove, obscure, or alter any copyright, trademark, or licensing notices provided in Obscreen, as specified in **Notices and Trademarks**.

 e.
 Use Obscreen for any illegal, unauthorized, or immoral purposes.

+f.
+Keep your license file confidential and not disclosed to any third party.

+g.
+Use your license file for one instance only (one container, one process, one virtual machine, etc.)

 ## 3. User Responsibilities

 You are responsible for:

 a.
-Setting up and maintaining hardware (e.g., Raspberry Pi, Smart TV) and services to run Obscreen in the different configurations, such as Standalone Studio-Player Setup or Central Studio Server with Distributed Players Setup.
+Setting up and maintaining hardware (e.g., Raspberry Pi, Smart TV, etc.) and services to run Obscreen in the different configurations, such as Standalone Studio-Player Setup or Central Studio Server with Distributed Players Setup.

 b.
 Ensuring that your use of Obscreen complies with all applicable laws, regulations, and third-party agreements.